relictgit/neovim-from-scratch/README.md

     git clone https://github.com/relictgit/neovim-from-scratch.git ~/.config/nvim
 fi
 ```

-make shure to backup your old neovim config file bevore doing that!
+# Make shure to backup your old neovim config file bevore doing that!

-This private repository is inspired by the lunar vim / neovim from scratch project (https://github.com/LunarVim/Neovim-from-scratch).
+This repository is inspired by the lunar vim / neovim from scratch project (see https://github.com/LunarVim/Neovim-from-scratch).